Biophilic design: Oslo, Norway

 To connect the city with its fjords, Oslo's government has started the process of putting its roadways underground in tunnels.
 This, combined with the construction of aesthetically creative architecture (Barcode Project) on the waterfront and promenade foot trails, is transforming this area into a place where residents can experience enjoyment from the unobstructed views of the fjord.
-Lastly, Oslo has a ‘’Noise Action Plan’’ to help alleviate urban noise levels – some of these areas (mostly recreational) have noise levels as low as 50 dB.
+Lastly, Oslo has a Noise Action Plan to help alleviate urban noise levels – some of these areas (mostly recreational) have noise levels as low as 50 dB.

+Sydney, Australia

+One Central Park in Sydney is a residential development known for its innovative biophilic design.
+Completed in 2014, the project was designed by Ateliers Jean Nouvel and features two towers with a distinctive vertical garden set on a common retail podium.
+Hydroponic walls with different native and exotic plants serve as natural sun shade that varies with the seasons, protecting the apartments from direct sun in the summer and letting in maximum sunlight in the winter.